Civil unrest is generally not a problem.

 Internet crimes have been reported.
 These include online dating and scams involving money.

+Be wary of online contact from people you don't know.
 Don't send money until you've checked who you're sending it to.

 More information: